orbcode/orbuculum/orbtrace/README.md

 ofiles/orbuculum -o 4 -p /dev/ttyUSB1
 ```

-Note that the actual value of the `-o` parameter is currently ignored (the width is whatever is set in the bitfile).
+The value of the `-o` parameter sets the 'width' (i.e. number of bits) on the trace port hardware.
 If you include the `-m 100` kind of option it'll tell you how full the link is too.
 We sneak some other data into those sync packets from the board, so you will also see how many 16 byte frames of data have been received and the board LED status too, something like this;

 ```
 1.5 MBits/sec (  51% full) LEDS: d--h Frames: 1903